abhishek1235/archetypes/README.md

 ## History of Changes
 5.5.0.0

-1. Initial version of Launchpad Archetype with 0.10.0 version of Launchpad and Services Archetype.
+1. Initial version of Launchpad Archetype and Backbase CXP ES Project Archetype with 0.10.0 version of Launchpad and Services Archetype.
 2. Alignement of Portal Server, Content Services, Mashup Services, Orchestrator, Targeting, All-In-One and All-In-One with Launchpad archetypes with 5.5.0.0 version of Backbase Portal suite.
 3. Alignement of All-In-One with Launchpad archetypes with 0.10.0 version of Launchpad
-4. Separation of aggregator and parent POM so we can release individual archetypes when we need
+4. Separation of aggregating and parent POM so we can release individual archetypes when we need
 5. Move to Jetty 9.1.2.v20140210
 6. Move to JDK 7
 7. Fixing reported bugs
+8. Adding some of the ES best practices

 5.4.2.2